thenexthub/Codira/docs/SIL/Types.md

         call, but the callee may modify the pack elements on a temporary basis if it wishes.
-The addresses must be of uninitialized objects, and the callee is require to initialize them unless it terminates with a `throw` or has a non-Swift calling convention.
+The addresses must be of uninitialized objects, and the callee is require to initialize them unless it terminates with a `throw` or has a non-Codira calling convention.

     -   An `@owned` result is an owned direct result.